spywhere/Javatar/README.md

 The following commands can be accessed via *Command Palette* (Control+Shift+P or Super+Shift+P)

-* Build...
+* Builds...
-* Call...
+* Calls...
 * Create new...
 * Operations...
 * Create Package
 * Create (Abstract) Class/Interface/Enumerator

 *All commands will be prefixed by "Javatar: " in order to prevent conflict with another plugins*<br />
 *Did you know?
-You can type "Javatar:" in command palette to see all available commands*
+You can type "Javatar: Browse Commands" in command palette to see all available commands separated by category*

-#### Javatar Call
+#### Javatar Calls

-Javatar Call is used to insert any information about packages and class like full package path and class name at your cursor point.
+Javatar Calls is used to insert any information about packages and class like full package path and class name at your cursor point.
 Javatar Call supports 4 type of data you can insert which are `Full Package Path`, `Current Package Name`, `Class Name` and `Full Class Name`

 #### Javatar Operations